Ev2geny/evbeantools/docs/sing_curr_conv.md

         self_testing_mode (bool, optional): If True, enables self-testing mode.
 Defaults to False.
 In self-testing mode, several checks are done using beanquery comparing the results on the converted and initial entries.
 This is primarily used for testing purposes but can also be enabled in production.
 Note: This is not used within the function but is used in the decorator `check_vs_beanquery`.
+Experiments show, that using this option increase execution time by approximately 30%

         tolerance (str, optional): The tolerance used when performing verifications against the beanquery in self-testing mode.
-Defaults to "0.001".
+Defaults to "0.009".
 This should be a string convertible to a Decimal.
 Commas are stripped and ignored, as they are assumed to be thousands separators (the French comma separator as decimal is not supported).
 You may need to adjust this value depending on the size of your ledger, as the error can gradually build up if converting a large number of entries.
 Note: This is not used within the function but is used in the decorator